cs107e/cs107e.github.io/labs/lab4/lab.md

 The code for this portion is in the folder `bootloader`.
-Specifically, we will be reading the code for the program that runs on the Pi, receives your programbinary from your computer, then starts it.
+Specifically, we will be reading the code for the program that runs on the Pi, receives your program binary from your computer, then starts it.

-The bootloader we are using was written by David Welch, the person most responsible for figuring out how to write bare metal programs on the Raspberry Pi.
+The bootloader we are using is a modified version of one written by David Welch, the person most responsible for figuring out how to write bare metal programs on the Raspberry Pi.
 If it wasn't for his work, we would not be offering this course.